 While commonly known as a dairy product, there are already vegan options for condensed milk.
-It also makes an excellent ingredient for pastries and fillings.
+It also makes an excellent ingredient for baked goods and fillings.
 Additionally, there are sweetened and unsweetened versions available too.

 Is condensed milk an egg alternative ingredient?
 Yes, it is.
 You can also use it for cakes, desserts, and fillings for a creamy and tasty flavor.

 Flaxseed or Chia Seeds + Water

 This combination turns into a thick mixture used for baking and cooking.
 White chia and golden flax seeds are best when you don’t want to see brown specks on your food.